Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 This project was inspired by [Tech Centric's video post](https://www.youtube.com/watch?v=-lo55eJFlio).
 I also implemented a bit of cable management since I dislike loose cables touching the heated platform or dragging on the table surface below the printer.

-I also rotated the controller 90 degrees.
-I didn't like the cables rubbing against the enclosure side panel and they made it tricky to remove/replace the enclosure without having to disconnect them all.
+Rotating the controller 90 degrees stopped the cables from rubbing against the enclosure side panel so I no longer need to disconnect them when removing or replacing the enclosure.

 ## Items Used